SevenShepherd/SevenShepherd.github.io/_posts/2021-11-01-rational-discourse.markdown

 Footnotes (NET bible translator notes)
 - **a.** Matthew 18:21 tn Here the term “brother” means “fellow believer” or “fellow Christian” (cf. BDAG 18 s.v. ἀδελφός 2.a), whether male or female.
 Concerning the familial connotations, see also the note on the first occurrence of this term in v.
 15.
 - **b.** Matthew 18:22 tn Or “seventy times seven,” i.e., **an unlimited number of times**.
 See L&N 60.74 and 60.77 for the two possible translations of the phrase.

+> but if you do not forgive others their trespasses, neither will your Father forgive your trespasses. &mdash; Mt 6:15

 <!--
 # The Stoic Method